sandpiper-toolchain/sandpiper-toolchain.github.io/README.md

-# sandpiper-toolchain
+# sandpiper-web

-Materials for the [sandpiper-toolchain.org](https://sandpiper-toolchain.org) website.
+Materials for the sandpiper-toolchain [sandpiper.io](https://sandpiper.io) website.

 ## Hosting information

-The site is set up to build the Jekyll contents in this repository (https://github.com/sandpiper-toolchain/sandpiper-toolchain.org) on Travis CI, and then deploy the built site to GitHub Pages for hosting.
+The site is set up to build the Jekyll contents in this repository (https://github.com/sandpiper-toolchain/sandpiper.io) on Travis CI, and then deploy the built site to GitHub Pages for hosting.

-The site is served behind the alias `sandpiper-toolchain.org`, but you can always hit the site directly at http://sandpiper-toolchain.github.io.
+The site is served behind the alias `sandpiper.io`, but you can always hit the site directly at http://sandpiper-toolchain.github.io.

 ### Running a local instance